Affinity Photo

 General Image Editing

-All the tools that I worked with were quite responsive on a typically-sized image didn’t show any delays in applying their effects, with the exception of the Liquify persona.
-I’m not exactly sure why Serif felt it was necessary to devote an entire persona/module to the Liquify tool, but it did show some definite lag when working with a large brush, although smaller brushes were perfectly responsive.
+All the tools that I worked with were quite responsive on a 24-megapixel image and didn’t show any delays in applying their effects, even in the demanding Liquify persona, which is a nice improvement over the previous version.
+I’m still not sure why Serif felt it was necessary to devote an entire persona/module to the Liquify tool, but they seem to have optimized it in the latest version, although older computers may still struggle a bit when making large warps.

-There are a number of other handy tools included in Affinity Photo for quickly accomplishing common photography tasks, such as panorama stitching, focus stacking and HDR merging (more on HDR in the next section).
+There are a number of other handy tools included in Affinity Photo for quickly accomplishing common photography tasks, such as panorama stitching, focus stacking, and HDR merging (more on HDR in the final section).

 Drawing & Painting

-I’m not really very good as a freehand artist, but part of Affinity Photo is a surprisingly comprehensive array of brushes that can be used for digital painting.
-Serif has partnered with digital painting specialists DAUB to include quite a few sets of DAUB-designed brushes, and they’re interesting enough to make me seriously considering getting out my drawing tablet and seeing what I can do.
+I’m not really much of a freehand artist, but a big part of Affinity Photo is a surprisingly comprehensive array of brushes that can be used for digital painting.
+Serif originally partnered with digital painting specialists DAUB to include quite a few sets of DAUB-designed brushes, but they have since expanded their brush set even further to cover just about any physical media you can imagine.

 Additionally, if you want to use vectors as masks or to create illustrations, the Photo persona includes an excellent set of vector drawing tools.
-This is (at least in part) because of Serif’s other major piece of software, Affinity Designer, which is a vector-based illustration and layout program.
-This gives them some good experience with how to make vector drawing effective, and it shows when using their tools.
+This is at least partly due to one of Serif’s other major apps, Affinity Designer, which is a vector-based illustration and layout program.
+This gives them some solid working experience with vector drawing, and it shows when using their tools.

 Tone Mapping